-After a student has satisfied the requirements prescribed for the completion of the program and is eligible for the award of M. Tech.
-Degree, he shall be placed in one of the following four classes based on the % CGPA:
+After a student has satisfied the requirements prescribed for the completion of the program and is eligible for the award of M. Sc.
+Degree, he/she shall be placed in one of the following four classes based on the % CGPA: